 We are working on expanding job categories and workplaces in stores, head office, sales offices, and farms so that employees with disabilities can work to their fullest.
-We provide detailed follow-up on an individual basis as needed, and if necessary, enhance cooperation with support organizations to create a safe and secure workplace where employees can maximize their capabilities.
+Furthermore, our placement decisions are guided by individual aptitude, and we have implemented an evaluation system that facilitates step-by-step advancement.
+When needed, we are intensifying our collaboration with support organizations to foster workplaces where employees can fully leverage their unique qualities and thrive.

-As of June 1, 2022, our employment rate of people with disabilities is 2.51%.
+As of June 1, 2023, our employment rate of people with disabilities is 2.87%.
 We will proactively continue growing this employment rate and promote an organizational climate where diversity is fully utilized.